The sci-fi city with so much to see beneath its skyscraper skyline

 The Tokyo Station Hotel…Housed in Tokyo station’s 107-year-old Marunouchi Building, this 150 room hotel blends Omotenashi (the time-honoured spirit of Japanese hospitality) with 21st century luxury – think vaulted ceilings, cut-glass chandeliers, polished floors and preserved period features.
 Although located in one of the world’s busiest stations, you never actually hear a train!

 Hotel Gajoen Tokyo…Located in the hip Meguro district, look out for antique features such as ornately carved wooden panels and Japanese lacquerwork in this beautifully decorated hotel.
-If you’re visiting in the spring, don’t miss the annual cherry-blossom festival, which is currently being celebrated by Hotel Gajoen with a special seasonal menu featuring Sakura Afternoon Tea (pictured below), cherry blossom cocktails and flower-infused lemonade served in the hotel’s serene Japanese garden.
+If you’re visiting in the spring, don’t miss the annual cherry-blossom festival, which is currently being celebrated by Hotel Gajoen with a special seasonal menu featuring Sakura Afternoon Tea, cherry blossom cocktails and flower-infused lemonade served in the hotel’s serene Japanese garden.